-Hello!
-I’m Nava Atlas, the author of many vegetarian and vegan cookbooks.
+I’m Nava Atlas, the author of many vegetarian and vegan cookbooks, with hundreds of thousands of books sold over the years.
 My books went vegan at the same time I did — the early 2000s.
-My most recent titles are Plant Power, Wild About Greens, Vegan Holiday Kitchen, and Vegan Soups and Hearty Stews for all Seasons.
-In the fall of 2019, 5-Ingredient Vegan will be published.
+Some include …

 - When Turkey Won’t Fly – The Washington Post